LuisFAires/TriggerTaps/readme.md

 <img align="center" src="https://luisfaires.github.io/TriggerTaps.top/img/CowBoyShoot.gif" alt="Cowboy shooting" style="height:200px;">

-Wild West themed game where the characters fight a duel, The winner is the fastest cowboy to pull the trigger.
-You can play on your own or duel with a friend in the 2 player mode.
+Wild West themed game where the characters fight a duel.
+The winner is the fastest to pull the trigger.
+You can play alone to get the fastest shooter achievement or duel with a friend in 2 player mode.

 ### [Click here to play](https://TriggerTaps.top/)